Uberi/University-Notes/PHIL145/PHIL145.md

 ### Truth

 Truth is a property of sentences, not arguments or sets of statements.
-When we say an argument is true, we might mean that it is sound or rationally compelling.
+When we say an argument is true, this is not a meaningful statement, but we might mean that it is sound or rationally compelling.

 **Truth conditions** are the conditions under which a sentence is true.